giljr/c/README.md

 #[EX52 - DEVC](/DEVC/EX52) -  Project 52 - 2D Matrix - Pointer use to save memory

 #[EX54 - DEVC](/DEVC/EX54) -  Project 54 - More advanced topics about Pointer & Array of Strings

+#[EX55 - DEVC](/DEVC/EX55) -  Project 55 - 3-D Matrix - How to Access it with a Triple Loops

 ### License